-Publishing Why you should publish your work as a Preprint - A conversation with Dr. Prachee Avasthi This is a must-read!
-We had the chance to talk to Prachee Avasthi, president of ASAPBio, who answered all our questions about preprints.
-She showed us how we can get involved in the publishing and reviewing process of preprints, and how it can benefit us all!
+Publishing Why you should publish your work as a Preprint - A conversation with Dr. Prachee Avasthi We had the chance to talk to Prachee Avasthi, president of ASAPBio, who answered all our questions about preprints.
+She showed us how early career scientists can get involved in the publishing and reviewing process of preprints, and how it can benefit us all!
 Nele Haelterman, ecrLife editors 1 Apr 2021 • 7 min read

 Editorial Getting to know our editorial team: Ewoud Compeer Ewoud is one of our newest editors, and he is a jewel.
 He has moved all over the world on a quest to stay up to speed with cutting-edge microscopy techniques.
 Living in different environments has helped him gain a broad understanding of the scientific culture and a drive to help improve it. ecrLife editors 4 Mar 2021 • 4 min read